carlosbrown2/no-rest-for-weary/README.md

 Keep a free tier heroku app from sleeping

 Assumptions
-1. You have Chrome browser installed on your machine
+- You have Chrome browser installed on your machine
-2. You have a recent python 3 release
+- You have a recent python 3 release

+Steps
+1. Clone the repo to your environment
+2. Create a virtual environment
+    ```python
+    python -m venv env
+    ```
+3. Install req's
+    ```python
+    pip install -r requirements.txt
+    ```
+4. Edit the virtual environment activation script location in workflow.sh
+5. Add the workflow.sh script to crontab